johannesgerer/buchhaltung/README.md

 Have a look at the example output [here](match.md).

-The significantly speed up this process, it learns the account mapping from existing transactions in the configured `ledgers.imported` file using the original source of the imported tansaction.
+The significantly speed up this process, it learns the account mapping from existing transactions in the configured `ledgers.imported` file using the original source of the imported transaction.

 See [this](#input-and-tab-completion) information about the account input field.